lagdo/symfony-facades/README.md

 ## Provided facades

-This package provides facades for some Symfony services.
+This package includes facades for some Symfony services.

 #### Logger